 6. You are not truly happy

 Every person every day (in a relationship or not) should ask ‘Am I truly happy?’
-Some days depending on your mood or whether you had your favourite lunch, or whether that arsehole at work is still being an arsehole, your answer will be no. And that’s ok.
+Some days depending on your mood or whether you had your favorite lunch, or whether that arsehole at work is still being an arsehole, your answer will be no. And that’s ok.
 Everyone cannot be happy 100% of the time.

 But if you answer ‘no’ on a regular basis and the main reasons are under the subject of your relationship, then maybe it’s time to admit that your relationship is over.
 Life is too short to settle, so be honest with yourself and do whatever makes you truly happy.
 If that isn’t your partner, then it’s time to take the leap back to singledom.
-No matter how scary that is, or how many new problems that may cause, or how lonely you may feel, with time you will find happiness.
+No matter how scary that is, or how many new problems that may cause, or how lonely you may feel, with the time you will find happiness.
 Whereas if you stay unhappy but poisonously connected to your partner, happiness will never find its way into your relationship.

 It’s not all about the wrong things your partner does.
 They could do everything correctly, be thoughtful, kind, loving, but if it’s not right, it’s not right.
 Love is not a thing that can be forced.